 Top 13 Proven Benefits of HMDA Software for Fair Lending Compliance [Part 1]

-By now, you know how important HMDA data analysis is to Fair Lending compliance.
-(If you still have questions, check out this free info kit, "Fair Lending + Data Analysis: How It All Fits.")
-That said, you may not have spent much time considering the unique benefits of HMDA software for your Fair Lending compliance program.
+By now, you know how important HMDA data analysis is to fair lending compliance.
+(If you still have questions, request a free denial disparity report for your HMDA LAR.)
+That said, you may not have spent much time considering the unique benefits of HMDA software for your fair lending compliance program.

 Now is the right time to consider HMDA software, and make sure you've got the best solution for your institution.
-With the public HMDA LAR set to be released this month, you need to be prepared to incorporate the newest data and most current benchmarks.
-You'll want to hit the ground running with HMDA and Fair Lending compliance, analyzing your performance as soon as possible after it is released.
+With your HMDA LAR now publically available, you need to be prepared to incorporate the newest data and most current benchmarks.
+You'll want to hit the ground running with HMDA and fair lending compliance, analyzing your performance as soon as possible after it is released.

 Every now and then, we meet a compliance officer who shares that their institution is analyzing their HMDA and other loan data using pivot tables.
 While it doesn't happen often, we do also hear from compliance teams that aren't analyzing their data at all.
 The primary reasons for this tend to be:

 - Our budget is limited, and software is just too expensive for us.

 - Implementing a software will likely be too time-consuming and effort-intensive to be worth it.